owendodd/oood/content/productdesign/_index.md

 navitem: true
 subhead: Copenhagen & New York
 intro: >-
-  I'm a designer working on digital products.
-My time is spent developing design systems, brand identities, apps, and tools.
+  I'm a product designer working on consumer experiences, mobile apps, and design systems.
+My experiences span developing design systems, brand identities, and both web and mobile experiences.

   Currently I'm working as and independent consultant working with [Good Dog](https://www.gooddog.com/) and [DOT](https://dinoffentligetransport.dk/).
 I was previously at [The New York Times](https://www.nytimes.com/), and [Artsy](https://www.artsy.net/).